-Tolstoy is probably one of the most famous Russian authors of all time and if you are into reading literature, chances are you have already read one (or more) of his works.
-The first of his literary works I read was War and Peace which entangled me in the literary nets of Tolstoy and made me love his creative imagination and his incredibly powerful and moving prose.
+Tolstoy is probably one of the most famous Russian authors of all time, and if you are into reading literature, chances are you have already read one (or more) of his works.
+The first of his books I read was War and Peace, and it pulled me in completely.
+His creative imagination and his powerful, moving prose made me want to read everything else he had written.

 Related: 16 Famous Canadian Authors to Read